ChimaOzonwoye/portfolio/SIEM/README.md

 ## 🏃‍♂️ Running Locally

 Simply open `index.html` in a modern web browser.
 No server required!

+## 🚧 Development Status

+**SECT is currently in active development.** While functional, it has not yet achieved its full vision of being truly accessible to the everyday person.
+Currently, accessing SECT through GitHub requires technical knowledge that many of our target users don't possess.

+### How You Can Help:
+- **Share SECT** with those who need it
+- **Contribute** ideas and code improvements
+- **Send suggestions** to: ozonwoyechima@gmail.com
+- **Help make SECT more accessible** to non-technical users

+Our goal is to eventually provide SECT through simple, one-click installations and browser extensions that anyone can use without technical expertise.

 ## 📜 License & Terms